samiscool51/hueblocks-gtnh/README.md

 - blockVis only allows one blockset to be viewed at a time, disallowing mix and matching blocks from multiple sets at the same time.
 - Pallets are broken for some reason (no clue why, probably broke something).
 - The `Custom Pallet` option only uses blocks from vanilla.
-- bloxrgb.py has issues.
-It isn't user friendly nor has automatable abilities.
+- Animated textures and textures with custom blockstates or texture layouts aren't supported
+- The GregTech mod tints block materials and uses gray base textures for them.
+As a result, each block will need to be custom made into a compatiable texture.
+- Block names don't reflect their in-game name, Will have to rename ***EVERY*** texture for fix this.

 <h1>Feature ideas/future plans</h1>
 Unsure how to implment.

-- Import and export pallet selections for easy sharing.
+- Import and export pallet selections as files for easy sharing.
-- Documentation on how to add new mods/blocksets
+- Documentation on how to add new mods/blocksets (Github's built-in Wiki feature should be a good implementation)
 - More mods (in the works)

 <h1>Legal Notice</h1>